-This blog post is all about a Bucharest travel guide.
+This blog post is all about the best Bucharest travel guide.

 Our backpacking travels began in Bucharest, Romania in the middle of March.